¸´ÔÓÐÔÎÄÕªNO£º2004.44

 once terms batted around only by thinkers like Mr. Dawkins, the philosopher

 Daniel Dennett and Susan Blackmore, the author of "The Meme Machine."
-Now the

 word "meme" is part of many would-be-trendy Web addresses.